 |Stage||Flour g||Water ml||Salt g|

-Certain flours need more water than others, so you might know that you need at least 70% hydration for a particular flour.
+Certain flours need more water than others, so you might know that you need a different hydration for a particular flour.
 You need to adjust these quantities accordingly.
 It’s good to be able work these things out rather than depend on a fixed recipe which can’t respond to what’s going on in the kitchen at this moment.